7 mins read

 Dietary Changes: Avoiding high-fat foods and eating a diet rich in fruits, vegetables, whole grains, and lean proteins can help improve digestion and prevent the formation of new gallstones.
 Drinking plenty of water and herbal teas like dandelion root tea can also help prevent the formation of new gallstones.

 While no specific food can cure gallstones, some dietary changes can help improve digestion and prevent the formation of new gallstones.
+Also, identify which foods may cause gallstones.

 • Avoiding high-fat foods like deep-fried foods, processed meat, red meat - Beef, lamb, and high-fat dairy products,